A review is not a list of results

-- If possible, submit a proposal before writing the manuscript
+If possible, submit a proposal before writing a review article

 Starting with an outline and knowing exactly how you want to lead your readers through your narrative (being aware how their “journey” should develop) not only makes your article much clearer and easier to follow, it also helps you decide what should and should not be included in the review.
 It is important to manage readers’ expectations early on by telling them why you have chosen to write this review right now and highlight how your article differs from other existing work.

 You are an expert in the field – that’s why you are writing a review.
 But your readers may not be as familiar with the intricacies of the topic.
 Therefore, try to avoid jargon as much as possible.
 In case you have to use technical language, do not forget to explain it in lay terms or include a glossary if you have that option.
 While doing so, make sure that the definitions conform to accepted standards and that terms are used consistently throughout your article.To go the extra mile, it is also highly recommended to have someone unfamiliar with your field to read your article to make sure it makes sense to a lay audience.